Belgium considers arrest warrant against HSBC Switzerland directors

-BRUSSELS The judge in charge of a Belgian investigation into the Swiss private banking arm of HSBC (HSBA.L) is considering issuing an international arrest warrant for the group's directors because they are not cooperating, a prosecution spokeswoman said.
+BRUSSELS Feb 9 The judge in charge of a Belgian investigation into the Swiss private banking arm of HSBC is considering issuing an international arrest warrant for the group's directors because they are not cooperating, a prosecution spokeswoman said.

 Belgium charged the unit with tax fraud and money laundering in November, accusing the British-based bank of offering diamond dealers and other wealthy clients in Belgium ways of hiding cash and evading tax.